2019–2021 Mission Grant: Restoring Hope for Detroit Children and Families — Camp Restore Detroit, $100,000

 The second focus is environmental care of the neighborhood.
 The area around CRD is less than 25% populated.
 Most of the land and houses are abandoned and unkempt.
 With the help of the community,

 CRD is slowly working to bring beauty back to the neighborhood by caring for these abandoned lots.
 The house pictured was once one of those abandoned houses.
 Campers cleared the yard, cut down trees, and built new front steps, kicking off the beautification of this property.

 Finally, and most importantly, CRD’s ministry of human care will be nourished with these Outreach Houses.
 Everything they do is centered on relationships: with the community, with campers, and with our Savior Jesus.
 The Outreach Houses provide an amazing opportunity to build more relationships, allowing CRD to share God’s love through words and service.
 Knowing that, even if every house in the neighborhood is restored, the only hope that will truly last is the saving hope in Jesus.

 CRD is excited to begin working on these outreach houses and continue dreaming about the programming which will be shared in order to spread God’s love with this community.
 They truly appreciate each member of the LWML who generously supports this project through mission grants and Mite Boxes!
 Right now, the house might look hopeless.
 However, our amazing God specializes in taking the hopeless and devastated and uses them to bring hope and restoration.

-This story was originally featured in the Fall 2017 Lutheran Woman's Quarterly.
+This story was originally featured in the Spring 2020 Lutheran Woman's Quarterly.
 Order your subscription here.

 For more information about this mission grant, view the individual mission grant page here.